Roy and Buttler power England to 3-0 series win

 That brought Buttler into the fray and he quickly settled any nerves with a composed innings of two halves.
 He brought up his half-century off, by his standards at least, a pedestrian 44 balls.

-The England wicketkeeper then effortlessly went through the gears, thrilling the England fans in the afternoon sunshine with the kind of destructive six-hitting seen in England's record-breaking 498-4 in the first ODI.
+The wicketkeeper then effortlessly went through the gears, thrilling the England fans in the afternoon sunshine with the kind of destructive six-hitting seen in the side's record-breaking 498-4 in the first ODI.

 In stark contrast to regular skipper Morgan, who has had looked so dreadfully out of touch here, Buttler oozed form, finesse and firepower with the bat.

-All the while Roy edged closer to back-to-back ODI hundreds.
-He offered a caught-and-bowled chance to Fred Klaassen on 75, the Dutchman spilling a dolly.
+All the while Roy edged closer to back-to-back ODI hundreds, although he offered a caught-and-bowled chance to Fred Klaassen on 75, the Dutchman spilling a dolly.

-Roy regrouped and with Buttler fast catching him brought up his 10th ODI century off 86 balls with a confident drive down the ground.
+Roy regrouped and, with Buttler fast catching him, brought up his 10th ODI century off 86 balls with a confident drive down the ground.

-A ball later Buttler, whose innings had been chanceless, whacked left-arm spinner Tim Pringle back over his head, sightscreens, and into the forest behind to put the gloss on the victory.
+A ball later Buttler, who was never troubled by the Dutch attack, whacked left-arm spinner Tim Pringle back over his head as well as the sightscreen and into the forest behind to put the gloss on the victory.

 It was England's 34th six of the series as they sealed the win with 19.5 overs to spare.